What is a dental radiograph?

 A radiograph is a small image that helps us see deep inside the bone or tooth to detect potential issues before they hurt or can be seen just by looking in your mouth.
-They are also excellent for planning out various procedures like crowns, fillings, implants, and extractions to ensure the best possible outcome.
-Are dental radiographs safe?
+It is part of the many preventative services we offer.

 Why would I want a Radiograph?

 Dental radiographs provide a wealth of information that we would never be able to see otherwise.